Washi1337/AsmResolver/docs/guides/peimage/pe-building.md

 ### Creating Sections

 Creating the final sections is supposed to be done in the `CreateSections` method.
-Individual sections can be composed by concatenating individual segments or any of the data directory buffers.
+Individual sections can be composed by concatenating individual segments and data directory buffers into one single `SegmentBuilder`.

+Below is an example of constructing a `.text` section with an export directory followed by some additional data.

 ```csharp
 protected override IEnumerable<PESection> CreateSections(PEFileBuilderContext context)